Posted on 2022.04.01 by WoodsideSDA.org • Updated on 2022.12.08

-The Northern California Conference (NCC) has also decided to do something similar by starting a conference-wide Pathfinder group beginning in early April.
-They are also using Google Classroom and plan on having “games, worship, honors and prizes”.
+The Northern California Conference (NCC) has also decided to do something similar by starting a conference-wide Pathfinder group beginning in early April 2021.
+They are also using Google Classroom (code: vihbd4r) and plan on having “games, worship, honors and prizes”.

 The Sacramento, Woodside Pathfinder Club, as part of the worldwide Pathfinders organization represents a group of young people (ages 10+ & young at heart staff) committed to personal and spiritual growth, focused on christian & community service, and determined to properly care for each other and our environment.

 While sponsored globally by the Seventh-day Adventist Church and locally by the Woodside SDA Church of Sacramento, Pathfinders is open to those of any religious persuasion, or none at all.

 From Sacramento, take Hwy 99/70 north, when Hwys 99 and 70 split stay on 99 and cross the Feather river bridge.
 Turn right at the second signed street after crossing the bridge – this is Laurel Ave.

 From Marysville/Yuba City, take Hwy 99 south to just past the old Dingville sign, turn left on Laurel Ave.

 On Laurel Ave., go till you reach an “End” sign.
 At this point the road turns to dirt and gravel and is over private land.
 We ask that you slow to five miles per hour from the “End” sign to the parking area to keep the dust down.
 Continue on until you reach the “Bobelaine Audubon Sanctuary” sign, parking lot, kiosk and metal barn.
 There is a large color map in the kiosk showing the trails and the three entrances to the sanctuary.
 Map handouts should be available in the mail box adjacent to the kiosk.

 If the gate happens to be open DO NOT DRIVE UP THE LEVEE!
 Please park in the parking area.